tito-arch/BABC-2/content/posts/step-by-step-guide-to-setting-up-microsoft-purview-with-watermarks.md

 image = "/uploads/3-watermarking.png"

 +++
-According to research done by[ **sharfshark**](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwijv5bz2KT9AhUvkGgJHUwvDkcYABAAGgJ3Zg&ohost=www.google.com&cid=CAESbOD2zQtr239cSifcgajeQNfkyJPY34YRGbt9oWaj6mJ8XHfM0-I8uT-79SRpnbnukzHtFSojAD_daeDlKjbJTfo4fDJGa6SHP8AHFiUhygLvIVI2wScaAWIuuHGKRT6hN-hjAoI-x0ySbaO-8A&sig=AOD64_3FAQGhAhXx-BPFkd37XQnfQTcafA&q&adurl&ved=2ahUKEwjB2Y_z2KT9AhWdTqQEHUT-BuwQ0Qx6BAgKEAE) and [**comparitech**](https://www.comparitech.com/)**,** the study showed that every year, millions of data are leaked for example, **California** has suffered the most data breaches than other states in 15 years.
-The results also showed that in these breaches more than 5.6 sensitive billion records were exposed between 2005 and 2020.
+According to research done by [**surfshark**](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwic_4aXzLL9AhXGse0KHUuuBBcYABAAGgJkZw&ohost=www.google.com&cid=CAESbOD2G2ve3JzZDJk-Cpp0xKQAOlI4tZue72xJdb8t4iSgcYgSXirwFftvf80VnqYbQSCj1JuN0LP4PE3fq7Xo3msD-taXgwgidhirZLn0F-vglxfHeyE5-9-ZqpA8cvtUI85l-oFl85xIi_cLKA&sig=AOD64_04jemY2klOOCwyRzrGeyUOShmBhA&q&adurl&ved=2ahUKEwjSiIGXzLL9AhVVjFwKHb-GCYoQ0Qx6BAgKEAE) and [**comparitech**](https://www.comparitech.com/)**,** the study showed that every year, millions of data are leaked for example, **California** has suffered the most data breaches than other states in 15 years.
+The results also showed that in these breaches more than 5.6 sensitive records were exposed between 2005 and 2020.
 But 2021 was so far the worst year for big companies like **Microsoft** where 10.8 billion top secret records were leaked.

 Other notable breaches in 2021. were

 > * **Facebook (533 million) records**
-> * **Comcast (1.5 billion) records**
+> * **Comcast (1.5 million) records**
 > * **Byeka (400 million) records**
 > * **Brazilian resident data leak (660 million) records**
 > * **LinkedIn (500 million) records**